 Rest – Sleep and rest are often correlated but are not always the same.
 You can rest by taking a hot bath, watching a tv show you enjoy, reading a book you love, or putting on a face mask at home.
 Turning off your output can be restorative.

-There are many available for .
-If you are interested in learning how can be helpful for , check out these articles on our blog or reach out for help today:
+There are many treatment options available for depression.
+If you are interested in learning how therapy can be helpful for depression, check out these articles on our blog or reach out for help from one of our Denver therapists today:

 Common Questions About Depression Answered

 Help For Depression: Finding Hope Through Support